pdxdave/temp-airtable/Notes.md

 function notes
     always export.handler and use async.  (event, context) is the norm handler = a function
-    event = has info about incoming request. supplied by netlify context = where the function is running. won't use here. supplied by netlify body = must always return a string.  it can be stringified.
+    event = has info about incoming request. supplied by netlify such as id context = where the function is running. won't use here. supplied by netlify body = must always return a string.  it can be stringified.